aesoll/astrogen/README.md

-# astrometrica-gen
+# astrometriconf
-A program to modify FITS file metadata for the purpose of generating Astrometrica configuration files.
+A program to modify FITS file metadata for the purpose of generating Astrometrica compatible configuration files.

 ## Requirements
-* Python 2.7 + pandas
+* Python 2.7 + click

 ## Installation